Access Free Vermont Criminal & Arrest Records

 Online Request: This service provided by the Vermont Conviction Report Internet Service (VCCRIS) gives requesters the ability to purchase criminal conviction records that are NOT certified or notarized.

-2. Provide the requester information which includes the purpose of the request such as personal review, child custody, licensing etc. and full names of the individuals to be checked including aliases.
+2. Provide the requester information, which includes the purpose of the request, such as personal review, child custody, licensing etc. and full names of the individuals to be checked, including aliases.

 3. Make payment for the record request check.
-These checks cost $30.00 per record request and is nonrefundable regardless of whether the check returns a record or not.
+These checks cost $30.00 per record request and are nonrefundable regardless of whether the check returns a record or not.
 Payment is made by credit card (cards (Visa, Discover & MasterCard),)

 4. Results are returned instantaneously and give the user the ability to view, save and print the criminal records.